John Eccles (neurophysiologist): Career

 In the early 1950s, Eccles and his colleagues performed the research that would lead to his receiving the Nobel Prize.
-To study synapses in the peripheral nervous system, Eccles and colleagues used the stretch reflex as a model, which is easily studied because it consists of only two neurons: a sensory neuron (the muscle spindle fibre) and the motor neuron.
-The sensory neuron synapses onto the motor neuron in the spinal cord.
-When a current is passed into the sensory neuron in the quadriceps, the motor neuron innervating the quadriceps produced a small excitatory postsynaptic potential (EPSP).
-When a similar current is passed through the hamstring, the opposing muscle to the quadriceps, an inhibitory postsynaptic potential (IPSP) is produced in the quadriceps motor neuron.
-Although a single EPSP was not enough to fire an action potential in the motor neuron, the sum of several EPSPs from multiple sensory neurons synapsing onto the motor neuron can cause the motor neuron to fire, thus contracting the quadriceps.
-On the other hand, IPSPs could subtract from this sum of EPSPs, preventing the motor neuron from firing.
+To study synapses in the peripheral nervous system, Eccles and colleagues used the stretch reflex as a model, which is easily studied because it consists of only two neurones: a sensory neurone (the muscle spindle fibre) and the motor neurone.
+The sensory neurone synapses onto the motor neurone in the spinal cord.
+When a current is passed into the sensory neurone in the quadriceps, the motor neurone innervating the quadriceps produced a small excitatory postsynaptic potential (EPSP).
+When a similar current is passed through the hamstring, the opposing muscle to the quadriceps, an inhibitory postsynaptic potential (IPSP) is produced in the quadriceps motor neurone.
+Although a single EPSP was not enough to fire an action potential in the motor neurone, the sum of several EPSPs from multiple sensory neurones synapsing onto the motor neurone can cause the motor neurone to fire, thus contracting the quadriceps.
+On the other hand, IPSPs could subtract from this sum of EPSPs, preventing the motor neurone from firing.

 Apart from these seminal experiments, Eccles was key to a number of important developments in neuroscience.
 Until around 1949, Eccles believed that synaptic transmission was primarily electrical rather than chemical.
 Although he was wrong in this hypothesis, his arguments led him and others to perform some of the experiments which proved chemical synaptic transmission.
 Bernard Katz and Eccles worked together on some of the experiments which elucidated the role of acetylcholine as a neurotransmitter in the brain.

 Honours

 He was appointed a Knight Bachelor in 1958 in recognition of services to physiological research.

 He won the Australian of the Year Award in 1963, the same year he won the Nobel Prize.

-In 1964 he became an honorary member to the American Philosophical Society, and in 1966 he moved to the United States to work at the Institute for Biomedical Research at the Feinberg School of Medicine in Chicago.
+In 1964, he became an honorary member to the American Philosophical Society, and in 1966 he moved to the United States to work as a professor at the Institute for Biomedical Research at the Feinberg School of Medicine in Chicago.
 Unhappy with the working conditions there, he left to become a professor at The State University of New York at Buffalo from 1968 until he retired in 1975.
-After retirement, he moved to Switzerland and wrote on the mind-body problem.
+After retirement, he moved to Switzerland and wrote on the mind–body problem.

 In 1981, Eccles became a founding member of the World Cultural Council.

 In 1990 he was appointed a Companion of the Order of Australia (AC) in recognition of service to science, particularly in the field of neurophysiology.
-He died in 1997 in Tenero-Contra, Locarno, Switzerland.
+He died at the age of 94 in 1997 in Tenero-Contra, Locarno, Switzerland.